University of Mary Hardin–Baylor: LGBT prohibitions

-In 2015 the university was granted an exception to Title IX allowing it exclude LGBT student organizations for religious reasons.
+In 2015 the university was granted an exception to Title IX allowing it to exclude LGBT student organizations for religious reasons.
 In 2016 the organization Campus Pride ranked the college among the worst schools in Texas for LGBT students.

 The UMHB Student Handbook prohibits homosexual behavior.

 Easter Pageant

 For 79 consecutive years the University of Mary Hardin–Baylor has produced an outdoor reproduction of the Holy Week.
 Each year the pageant takes place on the Wednesday afternoon before Easter and is performed on campus in front of Luther Memorial.
 The Easter Pageant is fully produced by the students of UMHB themselves, including directing, costumes, and performances and draws nearly 5,000 viewers each year.